discordjs/guide/guide/commando/permissions.md

 # Handling permissions

-Sometimes, you may need a user to have a certain permission to use a command.
-Or, maybe the bot needs a permission to make the command work.
+Sometimes you may need a user to have a certain permission to use a command, or maybe your bot needs a permission to make the command work.
 Well, Commando makes both of these very simple.

 ## User and client permissions